Join us for the 2025 Touring Exhibitions Pavilion in Paris on 14-16 January

 Infographics kindly contributed by Culture Connect

-Video conferencing solutions provide tools to create virtual meeting rooms for face-to-face and group video meetings, screen sharing and video recording.
+Video conferencing solutions provide tools to create virtual meeting rooms for face to face and group video meetings, screen sharing and video recording.

-Zoom and Whereby propose easy direct access for video meetings with no login and no download required for participants.
+Zoom and Whereby propose an easy direct access for video meetings with no login and no download required for participants.
 The organiser creates a virtual room by setting up and sharing a custom URL with participants.
 Connect unlimited attendees for 40 minutes with the Zoom FREE option.
 Connect up to 4 participants for an unlimited time with the Whereby FREE option.

-Skype is a free video meeting service that is downloaded on the user’s device, and can connect up to 50 participants (“Meet Now” option: no login and no download required for attendees).
+Skype is a free video meeting service downloadable on user device, which can connect up to 50 participants.
+A Skype account is required for each attendee and for the organiser.
 The service is available on desktop and mobile.

-Google Hangouts offers easy video meetings for Google users.
+Google Hangouts offers easy video meetings to Google users.
 Users can send invitations to connect up to 25 participants.
 A free Google account is required for each participant and for the organiser.
 The service is available on desktop and mobile.
 Google is making the premium version of its workplace video chat tool free until July, to help businesses and schools work remotely during the coronavirus crisis (more detail here).

-Microsoft Teams offers comprehensive video conversations and collaborations for Microsoft users.
+Microsoft Teams offers comprehensive video conversations and collaborations to Microsoft users.
 Users can send invitations to connect up to 300 attendees.
 A free Microsoft account is required for each participant and for the organiser.

 Project management tools

-• Slack: create discussion channels, share ideas and documents (free, premium versions available)
+Slack: create discussion channels, share ideas and documents (free, premium versions available)

-• Padlet: create and collaborate on content (premium only, 30-day free trial)
+Padlet: create and collaborate on content (premium only, 30-day free trial)

-• Beautiful.ai: design, collaborate and share presentations easily (free, premium versions available)
+Beautiful.ai: design, collaborate and share presentations easily (free, premium versions available)

-• Monday.com: manage a distributed team in one central place (premium only, free trial available)
+Monday.com: manage a distributed team in one central place (premium only, free trial available)

-• Miro: build and develop ideas with distributed teams (free, premium versions available)
+Miro: build and develop ideas with distributed teams (free, premium versions available)

-• Ideaboardz: gather inputs, reflect and retrospect with distributed teams (free)
+Ideaboardz: gather inputs, reflect and retrospect with distributed teams (free)

 Knowledge management dedicated tools facilitate the sharing of documents with team members or partners:

-• WeTransfer: no account required to send files of up to 2 GB with 7-day storage
+WeTransfer: no account required to send files up to 2GB with 7-day storage

-• FromSmash: no account required to send files with 14-day storage
+FromSmash: no account required to send files with 14-day storage

-• Dropbox: 2 GB of free space to store and share files
+Dropbox: 2GB of free space to store and share files

-• Google Drive: store and share your documents, up to 15 GB
+Google Drive: store and share your documents, up to 15GB

 Working around time zones